portfolioplus/pysymbolscanner/README.md

 # pysymbolscanner

-Stock symbol scanner for pytickersymbols repo
+Stock symbol scanner for [pytickersymbols](https://github.com/portfolioplus/pytickersymbols).
+The tool scans several wikipedia pages to create an update via PR.

 # install pycurl on macos

 When you got the error message `src/pycurl.h: fatal error: 'openssl/ssl.h' file not found` you can try: